All Books

 Tristan finds himself in the middle of a battle that has left Black American folk heroes John Henry and Brer Rabbit exhausted.
 In order to get back home, Tristan and these new allies will need to entice the god Anansi, the Weaver, to come out of hiding and seal the hole in the sky.
 But bartering with the trickster Anansi always comes at a price.

 Can Tristan save this world before he loses more of the things he loves?
-Find out by diving into this stunning graphic novel adaptation of the original book. - A Healing Journal for Black Men: Prompts to Help You Reflect, Grow, and Live With Pride
+Find out by diving into this stunning graphic novel adaptation of the original book. - The Killing Moon

 The Glow Up Journal by Danielle Richardson, OD